jleben/slack-chat-resource/Readme.md

 - `token`: *Required*.
 A Slack API token that allows reading all messages on a selected channel and posting on it.
 - `channel_id`: *Required*.
 The selected channel ID.
 The resource only reads and posts messages on this channel.
 - `matching`: *Optional*.
-Only reports messages matching this filter.
+Only report messages matching this filter.
 See below for details.
 - `not_replied_by`: *Optional*.
-Ignores messages that have a reply matching this filter.
+Ignore messages that have a reply matching this filter.
 See below for details.

 The values of `matching` and `not_replied_by` represent message filters.
 They are maps with the following elements: